adoodevv/articles/cm4zbjou1000s0aju0xt2ab7o.md

 ### Adding Collision and Inertia

 To simulate realistic interactions, add collision geometry and inertial properties.
 For simplicity, copy the geometry from `<visual>` to `<collision>` tags.
 Use xacro macros for inertia calculations, such as `inertial_box` for the chassis or `inertial_cylinder` for the wheels.
 Calculating inertia values can sometimes be tricky, and it’s often easier to use macros.
-Download the `inertia_macros.xacro` file from here and place it in your `urdf/` directory.
-Then, near the top of your `robot_core.xacro` file (or `robot.urdf.xacro`) just under the opening `<robot>` tag, add the following line to include them.
+Download the [`inertia_macros.xacro`](https://github.com/adoodevv/diffbot_tut/blob/main/urdf/inertial_macros.xacro) file from here and place it in your `urdf/` directory.
+Then, near the top of your `robot.urdf` just under the opening `<robot>` tag, add the following line to include them.

 ```xml
 <xacro:include filename="inertial_macros.xacro" />